-North of Botswana's Moremi National Park is a series of large floodplains dotted with small palm islands and interspersed with large forested areas.
-Here, the 94km2 (60,000-hectare) Vumbura Reserve – known for wonderfully varied and high densities of game – is shared between Vumbura Plains and its smaller sister camp, Little Vumbura.
-Vumbura Plains is effectively two adjacent camps run semi-independently: North Camp and South Camp.
-Imagine a luxury hotel of contemporary, minimalist design, deep in the Delta, and you're nearly there.
+North of Botswana's Moremi Game Reserve is a series of large floodplains dotted with small palm islands and ...... interspersed with large forested areas.
+Here, the Vumbura Reserve – known for wonderfully varied and high densities of game – is home to the two adjacent camps that make up Vumbura Plains.
+Imagine a luxury hotel of contemporary, minimalist design, deep in the Okavango Delta, and you're nearly there.

 Each of Vumbura Plains' camps has seven cavernous suites, spaced well apart and raised up on decks.
 These open-plan suites with high thatched ceilings really are luxurious, even by Botswana's standards, each with its own very private plunge pool and deck, and lots of safari-chic touches.
 At North Camp, two of the suites are designed with families in mind, each with two bedrooms.

 High wooden walkways link the suites at Vumbura Plains with the central areas.
 Whilst North and South camps are not identical, these sprawling areas are similar in style and provide the same facilities.
-In each, the deck seems to flow into sunken lounges with their blend of muted earth-coloured and green cushions.
-The purposeful use of shapes lends a stylish, almost organic feel.
+In each camp, the deck seems to flow into sunken lounges with their blend of muted earth-coloured and green cushions.
+The purposeful use of shapes lends a stylish, almost organic feel, albeit very modern.

 Guests are encouraged to help themselves from the bar – although there will usually be a member of staff on hand to help.
 Fancy a latte?
 Craving a cappuccino?
 No problem!
-When we visited in May 2011, we indulged in both, courtesy of a rather elaborate coffee machine.
+You can indulge in both, courtesy of a rather elaborate coffee machine.

 A large portion of the deck is dedicated to the dining area – part of it under cover and part under the stars – adorned with wooden carvings and interesting African sculptures.
-A short boardwalk from the main lodge brings you to a quirky “loo with a view’ (and it's a rather good view too).
+A short boardwalk from the main lodge brings you to a quirky “loo with a view” (and it's a rather good view too).

-Vumbura Plains offers a wide choice of activities including day and night 4WD game drives, mokoro trips and sometimes short walks – although because of the density of big game, walks are always at the discretion of the guides and managers.
-When water levels allow, there's a deep-water channel nearby for motorboat trips – and on one visit we were offered the opportunity to do a spot of catch-and-release fishing.
+Vumbura Plains offers a wide choice of activities, including day and night 4WD game drives, mokoro trips and sometimes short walks – although because of the density of big game, walks are always at the discretion of the guides and managers.
+When water levels are high enough, the nearby channel is also used for motorboat trips – and on one visit we were offered the opportunity to do a spot of catch-and-release fishing.

-On our numerous visits to the Vumbura Reserve, stratching back to around 1990, we've consistently noted how varied the game is here, including the predators – and how it has gone from strength to strength.
+Over numerous visits to the Vumbura Reserve, stretching back to around 1990, we've consistently noted how varied the game is here, including the predators – and how it has gone from strength to strength.
 Lion are relatively common, and the open areas suit cheetah and wild dog, which sometimes den in the vicinity.
 Leopard and spotted hyena are also seen frequently.
-When we stayed at Vumbura Plains in May 2011, we visited a den where the hyenas had recently had pups – which incidentally are much cuter than their adult counterparts.

 Food & drink